 LiveSwitch – using IceLink as an engine – extends peer-to-peer audio/video transmission with server based audio/video capabilities for applications that require selective forwarding (SFU), mixing (MCU), recording, and telephony integration.
 From three participants to three hundred, LiveSwitch makes WebRTC- and SIP-compatible audio/video conferencing scalable, efficient and truly cross-platform.

-LiveSwitch gives you the flexibility to combine P2P-, SFU-, and MCU-based media flows in a single channel, as well as switch dynamically as desired while the channel is live.
+LiveSwitch provides unparalleled flexibility to combine P2P-, SFU-, and MCU-based media flows in a single session and switch dynamically while the session is live.

 Selective Forwarding for Video Conferencing